-Our first weekend in the camper was a great success and I’m here to share all of the details about our time together as well as details about the campground that will, hopefully, serve as a helpful guide if you are planning to go to one of the overnight camps that the YMCA offers in the Smoky Mountains.
+Our first weekend in the camper was a great success and I'm here to share all of the details about our time together as well as details about the campground that will, hopefully, serve as a helpful guide if you are planning to go to one of the overnight camps that the YMCA offers in the Smoky Mountains.
 Up until recently, Adventure Bound Camping Resorts was known as Crazy Horse Campground and it was the first place I ever camped.
-Here, I’ll show ya.
+Here, I'll show ya.

 Boom.
 That's me on the left and I am eight years old.
 That's my mom on the right.
 Behind us is our very first travel trailer sitting at a campsite at Crazy Horse.
 It felt right to return to this same campground for the first RV experience with my own little family.
 Here, let's take a tour.